 The Family Educational Rights and Privacy Act (FERPA) protects personally identifiable information in students’ education records from unauthorized disclosure.

-The FERPA Privacy regulations apply to all educational agencies and institutions that receive funds under any program administered by the Family Policy Compliance Office in the United States Department of Education.
-Public and Private Educational Agencies and Institutions (i.e.: schools and school districts) often rely on service providers to handle services they cannot efficiently provide themselves, such as applications that house student information.
+FERPA applies to all educational agencies and institutions that receive funds under any program administered by the Family Policy Compliance Office of the United States Department of Education.
+Public and private educational agencies and institutions (i.e.: schools and school districts) often rely on service providers to handle services they cannot efficiently provide themselves, such as applications that contain student information.
 Omnigo Software is a service provider to these agencies and institutions.

-When schools and districts outsource institutional services or functions, FERPA permits the disclosure of PII from education records to contractors, consultants, volunteers, or other third parties.
+When schools and districts outsource institutional services or functions, FERPA permits the disclosure of personally identifiable information from education records to contractors, consultants, volunteers, or other third parties.
 Omnigo Software maintains data security and ensures our customers are able to access and control their data.